TCM for Autoimmune Disorders: Arthritis, Lupus, Diabetes, Thyroiditis, and moreTom Fung, R.Ac., R.TCMP March 31, 2020

-After many years of clinical experience and studies, I recognize the deep wisdom of Classical Chinese medical theory.
-So I use a holistic treatment approach which includes different herbal formulas and special acupuncture techniques.
+TREATMENT PROTOCOLS – After many years of clinical experience and studies, I have come to recognize the deep wisdom of Classical Chinese medical theory.
+So I use a holistic treatment approach, which includes different herbal formulas and special acupuncture techniques.
 I select the special acupuncture points that correspond to the patient’s condition, and then use my years of experience to determine the precise manipulation of the needles.
-(Different acupuncture doctors have different styles of manipulating the needles, just like different musicians can have different effects by playing a different music.)
+(Different acupuncture doctors have different styles of manipulating the needles, just like musicians can create different effects by playing a different instrument.)

 Also employed are special Tuina massage methods and herbal wraps which work well in treating most of the autoimmune disorders with good results.
-(The three conditions which do not need massage and herbal wraps are Diabetes Mellitus, Rett syndrome, and advance stages of Multiple Sclerosis.)
+(The three conditions, which do not need massage and herbal wraps are Diabetes Mellitus, Rett syndrome, and advanced stages of Multiple Sclerosis.)

 My approach to treatment utilizes the balance theory.
 In TCM, we believe that if the universe has two kinds of forces – namely the yin and yang – they should be in balance.
 Once the balance is lost, then the destructive forces can invade the human body.

 When balance is restored, the destructive mechanisms that trigger autoimmune disorders will stop.
-A lot of negative signs and symptoms of A. D. will then improve; for example the red spots on the face of a Lupus patient will clear up.
-Furthermore, the pain or walking disabilities, and the chronic fatigue symptom will also improve after a few treatments.
+A lot of negative signs and symptoms of AD will then improve; for example the red spots on the face of a Lupus patient will clear up.
+Furthermore, pain or walking disabilities, and chronic fatigue symptoms, will also improve after a few treatments.
 In some cases, even after one treatment the Multiple Sclerosis patients can feel the improvement.

-The keys to help prevent the progress of autoimmune disorder include the following:
+The keys to help yourself to prevent the progress of an autoimmune disorder include the following:

 1) Avoid negative emotions: Try not to give your attention to depressed, angry, and sad thoughts.